September is the Best Time for Property Visits

 Despite being frowned upon by many, bullfighting plays a major part in the lives of many in Southern France and the Feria du Riz in Arles offers visitors the opportunity to learn about the history and traditions of the pastime.

-In September, Aube hosts a vintage car parade featuring 400 vehicles while the Voiles de Saint-Tropez is a spectacular regatta which gets underway on the Riviera at the end of the month.
+In September, Aube hosts a vintage car parade featuring 400 vehicles while the Voiles de Saint-Tropez is a spectacular regatta which gets underway on the French Riviera at the end of the month.